Kdecherf/blog.kdecherf.com/content/2012-01-14-ffmpeg-converting-m4a-files-to-mp3-with-the-same-bitrate.markdown

----
-date: '2012-01-14 19:54:23'
-layout: post
+Date: 2012-01-14 19:54:23
-title: 'FFmpeg: converting M4A files to MP3 with the same bitrate'
+Title: FFmpeg: converting M4A files to MP3 with the same bitrate
-categories: [Tips]
+Category: Tips
-tags: [linux]
+Tags: [linux]
-comments: true
----

 Hello World,